- 5 days dogsledding

-Flights from Heathrow to Kiruna via Stockholm with SAS, airport transfers (for group flights only)
+Flight inclusive price from the UK includes flights from Heathrow to Kiruna via Stockholm with SAS, airport transfers (for UK group flights only)

 2 nights Mushers Lodge, 3 nights simple wilderness cabins, 1 night heated tent

 5 day dogsled expedition (1 person per sled)

 Full Arctic clothing and 4-season sleeping bag

 LODGE, CABINS AND TENT